norakytt/pypsa-earth-bo/README.md

 NB: *any csv-files in "figures/ are updated when you run the 'plots.ipynb'.*

 Then run the `plots.ipynb` notebook to generate all relevant tables and figures from the paper automatically.

-**If you only want to explore the existing results and reproduce the figures without rerunning the model, see Section 7.**

 Remember to change the results_folder variable on the top of the 'plots.ipynb' file based on which method you choose.